Local moving companies in Pennsylvania

 - State licensing: The Indiana Department of Transportation (INDOT) regulate movers operating within Indiana and issue moving companies Indiana Households Goods Carriers Numbers.
 Check to make sure prospective movers have one and that it’s up to date.
 Make sure the moving company you use has a license before hiring them.

-- State regulator: You can verify a Indiana moving license and its status on the state regulator's official website.
+- State regulator: You can check the status of a Indiana moving license directly on the state regulator’s official website, here.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form so all of your mail will get properly forwarded to Indiana.
+- Change of address: Make sure to submit your USPS change of address form at least a week before your move.
+You can choose your moving date so your mail will be forwarded to Indiana without any delays.
 Get started here.

-- Mover's insurance: Every state has their own requirements when it comes to insurance.
-Opt for Released Value Protection – a budget-friendly choice with no extra cost from movers, though coverage is limited to 60 cents per pound.
+- Mover’s insurance: Opt for Released Value Protection – a budget-friendly choice with no extra cost from movers, though coverage is limited to 60 cents per pound.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, reimbursement is just $15.
-To ensure coverage for your items' full value, discuss alternative options with your chosen moving company or consider third-party insurance providers.
+To ensure coverage for your items’ full value, discuss alternative options with your chosen moving company or consider third-party insurance providers.

 FAQ